cheuktingli/psitip/README.rst

 Python 3 and numpy are required to run psitip.
 It also requires at least one of the following for sparse linear programming:

+- **Pyomo** (https://github.com/Pyomo/pyomo).
+Recommended.
+Requires GLPK (installed separately) or another solver.
 - **PuLP** (https://github.com/coin-or/pulp).
-Recommended.
 Can use GLPK (installed separately), CBC (https://github.com/coin-or/Cbc , provided with PuLP, not recommended) or another solver.
-- **Pyomo** (https://github.com/Pyomo/pyomo).
-Also requires GLPK or another solver.
 - **GLPK** (https://www.gnu.org/software/glpk/).
 Recommended.
 An external solver to be used with PuLP or Pyomo.
 Can be installed using Conda (see https://anaconda.org/conda-forge/glpk ).
 - **SciPy** (https://www.scipy.org/).
 Not recommended for problems with more than 8 random variables.
+- **Pycddlib** (https://github.com/mcmtroffaes/pycddlib/), a Python wrapper for Komei Fukuda's cddlib (https://people.inf.ethz.ch/fukudak/cdd_home/).
+Needed only for the convex hull method for polyhedron projection.

 See the Solver section for details.